COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 The Center’s team of medical professionals provides comprehensive examinations (conducted by child abuse pediatricians and sexual assault nurse examiners) and treatment of sexually transmitted infections or injuries.
 Medical services are available by appointment or on an emergency basis, and forensic medical examinations for recent sexual abuse/assault are available 24 hours a day, 7 days a week.

 The Center’s team of mental health professionals (clinical social workers and a psychologist) provides crisis intervention for children and families, and trauma-informed mental health services for children and youth who have experienced abuse.
 Mental health services are provided by clinical social workers and psychologists who are child victimization specialists.
 Our psychologist can also provide educational, psychological, developmental, psychosexual and parent-child relationship assessments.

-The Center's other services include:
+The Center's other services for families include:

 - Psychological testing

-- Juvenile offender counseling services
+- Juvenile offender and Problematic Sexual Behavior therapy services

 Children's National also offers a free training called Stewards of Children for child sexual abuse prevention.
 More information about the training can be found on the website of Darkness to Light, a nonprofit dedicated to empowering adults to prevent child sexual abuse.
 To schedule a training please email Victim Services Coordinator Siobhan Copeland or call her at 202-476-6718.

-The District of Columbia's Multidisciplinary Team includes the Freddie Mac Foundation Child and Adolescent Protection Center as well as the following agencies:
+The District of Columbia's Multidisciplinary Team includes the Freddie Mac Foundation Child and Adolescent Protection Center, as well as the following agencies: